Can Chickens Eat Cheese? An Ultimate Solution

 What is Cheese?

-Cheese is a dairy product.
-It is made from the milk of cows, buffalo, sheep, and goats.
-Cheese is produced by a coagulating process in which curds are separated from liquid content.
+Cheese is a dairy product made from the milk of cows, buffalo, sheep, and goats.
+It is produced by a coagulating process in which curds are separated from the liquid content.
 Cheese is available in different tastes and textures.
-It is a nutrient-rich food especially packed with vitamin B12.
+It is a nutrient-rich food, especially packed with vitamin B12.

 Is it Safe for Chickens to Eat Cheese?